sumit-mishra/EverestEngineeringCodingChallenge/README.md

 # EverestEngineeringCodingChallenge

-Tame of Thrones
+#Tame of Thrones

-This document contains brief specification about project dependencies, how to run and coding technologies used.
+It's a brief specification about project dependencies, how to run and coding technologies used.

-Dependencies –
+#Dependencies –
 1-	Spring Boot project – created from Spring Initializer (web link - https://start.spring.io )
 No other dependencies (web, Security, JPA etc) required.